Terms & Conditions

 Any complaint and/or request whatsoever concerning the terms and conditions of a Transaction between a Customer and a Merchant must be brought directly and exclusively to the attention of a Merchant by the Customer and vice versa.

-ARTICLE 15 - Non-application of the Consumer Code
+ARTICLE 14 – Non-application of the Consumer Code

-15.1 No legal warranty of conformity
+14.1 No legal guarantee of conformity

 As a Digital Asset does not qualify as tangible personal property, the "legal warranty of conformity" referred to in articles L.217-1 et seq. of the French Consumer Code does not apply.

-15.2 No right of withdrawal
+14.2 No right of withdrawal

 a.
 For the Customer